Conditioning Protein Generation via Hopfield Pattern Multiplicity: Sequence Encoding and Multiplicity Conditioning

-Stochastic attention (SA) operates on continuous vectors on the unit sphere, while protein sequences are discrete objects over a 20-letter amino acid alphabet.
-Bridging the two requires three transformations (one-hot encoding, PCA dimensionality reduction, and unit-norm projection), and the reverse path (inverse PCA followed by argmax decoding) recovers discrete sequences from continuous samples.
+Stochastic attention (SA) stores unit-norm memory vectors and evolves continuous states in $\mathbb{R}^d$, while protein sequences are discrete objects over a 20-letter amino acid alphabet.
+Bridging the two requires three transformations (one-hot encoding, PCA dimensionality reduction, and unit-norm projection), and the reverse path (affine PCA reconstruction followed by argmax decoding) maps continuous samples to discrete sequences.
 Here we describe the full encoding--decoding pipeline, derive the multiplicity-weighted conditioning formulas used in the main text, and discuss how the multiplicity vector $\mathbf{r}$ interacts with the PCA representation.

 Given a cleaned alignment of $K$ sequences, each of length $L$ amino acids over the standard 20-letter alphabet $\mathcal{A} = \{\text{A}, \text{R}, \text{N}, \ldots, \text{V}\}$, we encoded each sequence as a binary vector in $\mathbb{R}^{20L}$ by concatenating per-position indicator vectors.
 For sequence $k$ ($k = 1, \ldots, K$) with amino acid $a_\ell^{(k)}$ at alignment position $\ell$ ($\ell = 1, \ldots, L$):